openeuler-mirror/docs/docs/en/docs/Installation/installation-guideline.md

 **Figure  13**  MANUAL PARTITIONING page<a name="fig1277151815248"></a>
 ![](./figures/manual-partitioning-page.png "manual-partitioning-page")

-Note:
-If you do not use UEFI mode, you do not need the  **/boot/efi** partition.
-If you use UEFI mode, the **/boot/efi** partition is mandatory.

 After the setting is complete, click  **Done**  in the upper left corner to go back to the  **SUMMARY OF CHANGES**  page. click  **Accept Changes**  to go back to the  **INSTALLATION SUMMARY**  page.